Li Peng: Post-Tiananmen

-Chairmanship of the National People's Congress
+Chairman of the Standing Committee of the National People's Congress (1998–2003)

 Li remained premier until 1998, when he was constitutionally limited to two terms.
-After his second term expired, he became the chairman of the National People's Congress.
-Support for Li for the largely ceremonial position was low, as he only received less than 90% of the vote at the 1998 National People's Congress, where he was the only candidate.
+After his second term expired, he became the chairman of the Standing Committee of the National People's Congress.
+Support for Li for the position was low, as he received less than 90% of the vote at the first session of the 9th National People's Congress, where he was the only candidate.
 He spent much of his time monitoring what he considered his life's work to have been, the Three Gorges Dam.
-Li's interest in the Dam reflected his earlier career as a hydraulic engineer, and he spent much of his career while in office presiding over a vast and growing power industry.
+Li's interest in the Dam reflected his earlier career as a hydraulic engineer, and he spent much of his career in office in presiding over a vast and growing power industry.
 At this time Li Peng considered himself to be a builder and a modernizer.
+As the NPCSC chair, Li pursued the CCP's efforts in "forming a socialist system of laws with Chinese characteristics", which he said required "legislation covering all areas of law", "fundamental and primary" laws within each area, and "corresponding administrative and local regulations to complement national legislation".